Create a world.Watch what happens.

 Survival Economics

 Agents exchange short symbolic signals.
-Over time, repeated patterns form recognizable local expressions.
+Repeated patterns form recognizable local expressions that carry social meaning across generations.

 Traits that shape behavior